tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

 * Refer to the `IPFS` documentation for further information about [IPFS Docs](https://docs.ipfs.io/)

-* Recall to students that we will use version 2.5 of the OpenZeppelin for class activities.
+* Recall to students that we will use version 2.5 of the OpenZeppelin library for class activities.

 * Have your TAs keep track with the [Time Tracker](TimeTracker.xlsx)